rakeshkashameeni/capgeminitest/README.md

 - Verify that user is able to start the process all over again and previous car details are wiped out.

-# Test Strateg
+# Test Strategy for API tests

-- Tech Stack - Java scruo
+- Tech Stack - Java script, Mocha and Chai.
+JavaScript is very easy when working with JSON object
-- Website's calculate rego fees feature shou
+- Verify that both weather and pollution endpoints return invalid api key error if invalid key is sent in query string
+- Verify that the schema of both weather and pollution endpoint is matching with expected schema
+- Verify that "city is not found" error is sent in response if invalid city is sent in query string